-Applicable Sites Impact Area EBMUD Practices and Procedures Responsible for Implementation Responsible for Monitoring and/or Enforcement Timing of Implementation Existing Dos Osos PP Site Existing Dos Osos Reservoir Site Propose Dual Reservoi Site

-Biological Resources Biology a): Potential to have a EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements EBMUD and EBMUD Prior to and Х Х Х ubstantial adverse effect, either directly r through habitat modifications, on 3.8 Protection of Biological Resources EBMUD's Contractor During Construction andidate, sensitive, or special-status 5.8 Protection of Biological Resources Contractor Construction becies in local or regional plans, A. The District will conduct biological reconnaissance and tree surveys in advance of construction and will olicies, or regulations, or by California Department of Fish & Wildlife or U.S. conduct biologic and arboreal monitoring during construction as necessary. ish & Wildlife Service.
+Applicable S ites Impact Area EBMUD Practices and Procedures 1 Responsible for Implementation Responsible for Monitoring and/or Enforcement Timing of Implementation Existing Dos Osos PP Site Existing Dos Osos Reservoir Site Proposed Dual Reservoirs Site Biological Resources Biology a): Potential to have a substantial adverse effect, either directly or through habitat modifications, on candidate, sensitive, or special-status species in local or regional plans, policies, or regulations, or by California Department of Fish & Wildlife or U.S. Fish & Wildlife Service.
+EBMUD's Standard Construction Specification 01 35 44, Environmental Requirements 3.8 Protection of Biological Resources A. The District will conduct biological reconnaissance and tree surveys in advance of construction and will conduct biologic and arboreal monitoring during construction as necessary.
 B. Protected Species 1.
 If protected species or suitable habitat for protected species is found during biological reconnaissance surveys: a.
 Before beginning construction, all Contractor construction personnel are required to attend an environmental training program of up to one-day for site supervisors, foreman and project managers and up to 30-minutes for non-supervisory contractor personnel.
 The training program will be completed in person or by watching a video, at a District designated location, conducted by a qualified biologist.
 The program will discuss all sensitive habitats and sensitive species that may occur within the project work limits, including the responsibilities of Contractor's construction personnel, applicable mitigation measures, and notification requirements.
 The Contractor is responsible for ensuring that all workers requiring training are identified to the District.
-Prior to accessing or performing construction work, all Contractor personnel shall: • Sign a wallet card provided by the Engineer verifying that all Contractor construction personnel have attended the appropriate level of training relative to their position; have read and understood the contents of any applicable documentation; and shall comply with all project environmental requirements.
+Prior to accessing or performing construction work, all Contractor personnel shall: Sign a wallet card provided by the Engineer verifying that all Contractor construction personnel have attended the appropriate level of training relative to their position; have read and understood the contents of any applicable documentation; and shall comply with all project environmental requirements.
 Display an environmental training hard hat decal (provided by the District after completion of the training) at all times. b.
 Birds Protected under the Migratory Bird Treaty Act: 1.
 It is unlawful to pursue, hunt, take, capture, or kill any migratory bird without a permit issued by the U.S. Department of the Interior.
-2. If construction commences between February 1 and August 31, during the nesting season, the District will conduct a preconstruction survey for nesting birds within 7 days prior to construction to ensure that no nest will be disturbed during construction.
-3. If active nests of migratory bird species (listed in the MBTA) are found within the project site, or in areas subject to disturbance from construction activities, an avoidance buffer to avoid nest disturbance shall be constructed.
-The buffer size will be determined by the District in consultation with California Department of Fish and Wildlife (CDFW) and is based on the nest location, topography, cover and species' tolerance to disturbance.
-4. If an avoidance buffer is not achievable, a qualified biologist provided by the District will monitor the nest(s) to document that no take of the nest (nest failure) has occurred.
-Active nests shall not be taken or destroyed under the MBTA and, for raptors, under the CDFW Code.
-If it is determined that construction activity is resulting in nest disturbance, work should cease immediately and the Contractor shall notify the Engineer who will consult with the qualified biologist and appropriate regulatory agencies.
-5. If preconstruction surveys indicate that nests are inactive or potential habitat is unoccupied during the construction period, no further action is required.
+2. If construction commences between February 1 and August 31, during the nesting season, the District will conduct a p EBMUD Prior to and During Construction X X X 5.
+If preconstruction surveys indicate that nests are inactive or potential habitat is unoccupied during the construction period, no further action is required.
 Trees and shrubs within the construction footprint that have been determined to be unoccupied by special-status birds or that